Mikequint94/misc-practice/Algorithm_Practice/Javascript/src/jpmc-interviewprep.md

  }
-button.addEventListener("click", once);` will happen once then remove cause same fn name to get more info about event, do `function(event) {console.log(event)}` as fn. parent nodes will get triggered when children nodes are, but most specific trigger happens first, can do `event.stopPropagation()` inside fn to stop bubbling up can put one listener on a parent and use event.target.whatever to get into specifics of which was clicked `event.preventDefault();` prevents default action browser would take
+button.addEventListener("click", once);` will happen once then remove cause same fn name to get more info about event, do `function(event) {console.log(event)}` as fn. can also do button.onclick = () => {whatever} // onmousedown, onmouseenter, onmousemove parent nodes will get triggered when children nodes are, but most specific trigger happens first, can do `event.stopPropagation()` inside fn to stop bubbling up can put one listener on a parent and use event.target.whatever to get into specifics of which was clicked `event.preventDefault();` prevents default action browser would take this (=event.currentTarget) is the <form> element, because the handler runs on it. event.target is the concrete element inside the form that actually was clicked.

+can trigger another click by selecting element and doing `el.click();`